bmeviauac01/datadriven/docs/en/homework/graphql/index.md

 1. Your second task is to add sorting and pagination to the `GetOrders` function.
 Annotate the `GetOrders` function with the appropriate attributes, then set up the sorting and pagination options when registering GraphQL.
 To test it, you will need to modify the query, and constructing the query is also part of the task.
 When submitting the solution, you must also submit the query in the `q3_2.txt` file, where the query contains 2 `Order` items (due to pagination) and sorts them in descending order by `id`.
+The response to the query should arrive in the format below!

 !!! note ""
     Pagination is a very important feature when querying large databases, as sending and processing entire tables is not ideal.
 Instead, a common solution is that the client requests data in batches, for example, 10 items at a time, and only requests the next batch when navigating to the next page.